Provider Routing

 No provider specified for model gpt-4o, found 3 options in model catalog:

-[openai, azure, groq], selecting first: openai
+[openai, azure, groq], selected: openai

 ```